MicrosoftDocs/power-automate-docs/articles/faqs-action-suggestions-power-automate-desktop.md

 You can access the new functionality by signing in with your work or school account in Power Automate for desktop and either creating a new flow or editing an existing one.
 When hovering over an action, select the plus icon, and the suggested actions panel opens.

-## How was the Suggested actions evaluated?
+## How was suggested actions evaluated?
 What metrics are used to measure performance?

 We have a robust set of metrics we track to measure the performance of the model and resulting customer experience.
 We track the feature’s SLA to make sure it's always available to you.
 We track the telemetry of thumbs up and thumbs down gestures present in the UI experience for each AI output that you can submit feedback for.